jhonygeni/SaaSAgent/EVOLUTION-API-AUTH-UPDATE-SUMMARY.md

 - Log authentication failures for security monitoring

 ## 🏁 Conclusion
-The Evolution API v2 integration now properly uses Bearer token authentication (`Authorization: Bearer TOKEN`) instead of the incorrect `apikey` header.
+The Evolution API v2 integration now properly uses `apikey` header authentication instead of the incorrect `Authorization: Bearer TOKEN` format.
 All necessary files have been updated, and comprehensive testing tools have been developed to ensure the authentication continues to work correctly.